scott-griffiths/scott-griffiths/README.md

 </a>

 My new project is a bitwise format parsing and building library called [bitformat](https://github.com/scott-griffiths/bitformat).
 It is already pretty solid in terms of bitwise creation and interpretation, covering much of the same ground as bitstring but with a new and more efficient API.
 Future work will expand the format specification and parsing features.
-I'm writing the core of it in Rust with the aim of (eventually) making it very fast.
+I'm writing the core of it in Rust and it's already (mostly) quite fast.

 It is currently in beta with plenty of updates planned for 2025.
 Please try it out and let me know what you think.